RIKEN-RCCS/lens3/doc/overview.md

 ## Notes

-It works with:
+### Bucket naming

-* Path-style bucket naming.
+Lens3 works with the path-style bucket naming.
 The first part of a path in a URL is considered as a bucket name.

-It does not support:
+### Bucket policy

+Buckets can be public r/w and private r/w.
+The public r/w policy is given by Lens3 UI.
+The private r/w policy is determied by the access-keys associated to the bucket-pool.

+### Unsupported

 * notifications
 * STS